gradenGnostic/HyLauncher/README.md

 The launcher ensures the game runs from the correct working directory (Client folder) and maps the user data to:
 %APPDATA%\Hytale\UserData

-Important Notes

-[!NOTE]
-This is a standalone tool for offline use.
-It does not include any Hytale game assets—you need to have the game files already installed.